Anthony Aires

-Anthony Nahuel Aires Almeida (born 18 May 2004) is a Uruguayan footballer who plays as a midfielder for Liverpool Montevideo.
+Anthony Nahuel Aires Almeida (born 18 May 2004) is a Uruguayan footballer who plays as a midfielder for Juventud on loan from Liverpool Montevideo.

 Career

 A youth academy graduate of Liverpool Montevideo, Aires made his professional debut for the club on 16 May 2021 in a 4–2 league win against Deportivo Maldonado.

 Aires is a current Uruguayan youth international.
 He was part of Uruguay squad at 2019 South American U-15 Championship.